Breaking News: Taglines

 caparots

-Sant Antoni 2023
+Sant Antoni 2025

-I always recommend going to Sa Pobla on the night of the 16th, which is Monday this year.
-There are events basically all day on the 16th and 17th, but most exciting parts including the foguerons, demons and fireworks start at about 9 pm.
+I always recommend going to Sa Pobla on the night of the 16th, which is Thursday this year.
+There are events basically all day on the 16th and 17th, but the most exciting parts including the foguerons, demons and fireworks start at about 9 pm.
 The entire schedule can be found on the Sa Pobla town hall’s website and in the embedded PDF below, but here are the main events:

 EventTime, DatePlace